 After entering, you will be contacted by the team with further information about the process, and to set up a time for the First Round Judges visit.

-This visit will take up to three hours and will include a tour of key farm features.
+This First Round Judging visit will take up to three hours and will include a tour of key farm features.
 The judging will relate solely to the sheep and beef components of the farm business.

 The owner or owners of the business who carry the greatest responsibility i.e. Chair (or other elected representative), Supervisor and Manager are required to meet with the First Round Judges at the beginning of the visit.
 Professional advisors and the Manager if engaged may participate at owners' discretion.